eProsima/Shapes-Demo-Docs/docs/partition.rst

 Partition
 =========

-You can select different partitions to create groups of Publishers and Subscribers.
+Partition allows the user to create different groups of Publishres and Subscribers.
 In this example, there are four partitions (A, B, C and D).
 Additionally, you can select the “*” partition, that will be matched against all other partitions.

+In this test, we are going to create three Publishers in three different partitions, and three Subscribers per instance, one per shape in Partition A.

+Finally, in partition A we only have red squares and black triangles.
+Because of this, all instances find triangles and squares.
+In contrast, orange circles are published in partition B. This behaviour is shown in the final image.

 First, we must create three Publishers.